 2024, but when trains will start running into Milton Keynes Central is uncertain.

-The upgrade of the Bletchlev-Bedford section (the Marston Vale line) is currently under a Cabinet Office cloud, while the Bedford-Cambridge section is in the early planning stages.
+The upgrade of the Bletchley-Bedford section (the Marston Vale line) is currently under a Cabinet Office cloud, while the Bedford-Cambridge section is in the early planning stages.

 Railfuture will carry on campaigning to get East West Rail and many other reopening projects on track.

 Fife's Levenmouth link and the Northumberland line to Ashington are on target and are awaiting firm dates for services to begin.
 Several new stations are expected soon: Thanet Parkway, Brent Cross West, Marsh Barton, Edginswell, Winslow, Reading Green Park, Cardiff Parkway, St Clears, Portway Parkway, Inverness Airport, and East Linton.

+Railfuture is keen to see the government's Restoring Your Railway initiative give the post-pandemic railway a boost and shift people from air and road to environment-friendly rail.

 Railfuture is backing the strategic outline business cases for a new station to serve Welborne garden village, Hampshire, and for a new Windrush line to connect Salt Cross garden village, Witney and Carterton with Oxford.

 In Devon an initial business case is in preparation, thanks to support from Great Western Railway's community fund, Railfuture's fighting fund and the Tarka Rail Association.
 The aim is to upgrade the Tarka line as the basis for extending rail services from Barnstaple to Bideford.

 Railfuture is also involved in stakeholder engagement in Hampshire's Waterside line and the Bluebell Railway's extension to Ardingly.
 You can see the Railfuture submissions on the website.
 Check out on the campaigns and what's on tabs.

 Stay in touch with Railfuture's national infrastructure and networks and freight groups on the Railfuture website.
-Search for campaigns or Restoring+Your+Railway @RailfutureNetws and
+Search for campaigns or Restoring+Your+Railway

-are cricket and
+numbers, but so

 football and I have

 read and enjoyed

 both those sports,

 without necessarily

 being a "fan".
-The

-author is best when
+The author is best when

 he writes about the

 themselves and

 moves away from

 the factual stuff: he

-has a very good ear

-author stresses that

 characters

-for dialogue.

-Although the

-his stories are

 literature about

+are cricket and

+Restoring+Your+Railway

+@RailfutureNetws and

+@RailfutureFret

-@RailfutureFret ■ Roger Blake, right, is head of Railfuture's infrastructure & networks group
+■ Roger Blake, right, is head of Railfuture's infrastructure & networks group